critshottaken/Tutorial/README.md

-# Tutorial
+# Script-Dumper/Skids
-Script dump so dw
+what do i do here?